 Check the heel part of your regular footwear from the inside.
 If you notice the traces of wearing down only on the left or right side, your feet are pronating.
 If so, take a deep breath and relax; it isn’t a disease.
 Just pick the running shoes with extra stability as your next few pairs.
 Your running technique will correct over time with proper shoes, and you will be comfortable and safe with any neutral running shoes ever since.

-FAQ about neutral running shoes
+FAQs on neutral running shoes

-How often should I replace my neutral running shoes?
+When should I replace neutral running shoes?

 Wisdom Running editors independently select and review everything we recommend.
 As an Amazon Associate, we earn from qualifying purchases.
 When you buy through our links, we may earn a commission at no extra cost to you.